If you are in revenue operations, you already must have a ton of sales data within your arm’s reach.

 Nektar provides you with a detailed picture of your sales performance.
 You can measure critical RevOps metrics and use it to drive your revenue strategy.

-With Nektar’s connected revenue enablement platform, you can:
+With Nektar’s unified activity capture solution, you can:

 - Track sales activity data in real time